 Many banks offer at least one version of the above.
 With the Christmas season wrapped up, it’s time to start saving for next year.
 Almost all banks will automatically “shave” money off the top of your account with just the click of your mouse.
 Let’s face it, it’s tough to recover from overspending around the holidays.
 How nice not to have to worry about going over your budget when that budget is already stashed away.

 If you choose this method, make sure you know how much you need to deposit each month not to incur any maintenance fees.
 Bank of America’s Keep the Change program, for example, has a minimum deposit amount of $25/month.
 If you don’t meet that amount, you get hit with a $5 fee.

 To make it so you never see the money at all, not even for a few days before it transfers out of your checking account, ask your payroll department if they can help you out.
 There’s a good chance that there’s the option to add a savings account to your file with a set amount for them to redirect from your paycheck each pay period.

 There are other ways to increase your checking account’s bottom line using the fake yourself out method.
 Ever heard of rounding up?
 When tracking your expenses, don’t log in the actual debit amount, round up to the next dollar … or two … or three.
 You would be amazed at how quickly those dollars add up.

-Bottom line, many Americans rank saving money right up there with cleaning the toilet.
+Many Americans rank saving money right up there with cleaning the toilet.
 If you take the choice away from yourself by setting up an automatic savings plan, there’ll be no more excuses.
-New Year’s resolution number one ticked off your list!!
+New Year’s resolution number one ticked off your list!